dequelabs/corro/README.md

 When evaluating the schema, rules with falsy arguments will be passed over.
-This allows for conditionally or temporarily turning rules off by setting eg `required: false` instead of `required: true`, but also means that custom rules should always be phrased as positive expressions as construction such as `allowX: false` will never catch Xs that should not be present.
+This allows for conditionally or temporarily turning rules off by setting eg `required: false` instead of `required: true`, but also means that custom rules should always be phrased as positive expressions, since constructions such as `allowX: false` will never execute.

 #### Arrays
 Any key-value pair in a schema where the value is a plain Object is taken to